 Children’s Choir is a community where Northside’s youngest members come together in fellowship to worship in song and learn about Christ’s love.
 We offer a blend of worship education and musical training in an environment that encourages spiritual growth.

 The Children’s Handbell choir teaches basic music reading, performance, and teamwork skills through fun activities.
 Participants ring in Traditional worship approximately four times a year, including the Hanging of the Greens service in December and the Children’s Musical in the Spring.
 Our class size is small to allow for the best learning environment, so space is limited.
 This program is for Grades 3-5.

 At Northside, we believe fellowship is not only important, but necessary.
-We have a number of events throughout the year that are open to the whole family—most importantly, Wednesday Night Dinner.
-We also have an annual family mission project in the spring and our signature community event, the Picnic, in August.
+We have a number of events throughout the year that are meant for the whole family—most importantly, Wednesday Night Dinner.
+We also have an annual family mission project in the spring (Spring MAP) and our signature community event, the Picnic, in August.

 Confirmation is a yearlong commitment, which includes a spring retreat, for 7th grade students seeking to confirm their baptism and join the United Methodist Church.
 In this Sunday morning class, students

 Northside Church now has a trained Early Response Team (ERT)!
 An ERT consists of 7–10, UMCOR-certified people who travel to disaster areas and provide the caring presence of the church to survivors.
 They serve as needed by taking steps to prevent further damage, managing donated materials, and gathering information on survivors’ needs to then report to local operations.